OpenNeuroOrg/openneuro/docs/api.md

 You can remove files or folders from the currend draft with the `deleteFiles` mutation.
 Multiple arguments can be provided in the changes array for batch deletion of paths.
-Paths provided in argument are relative to the dataset root, ommiting a filename a with `""` will delete the folder provided via the path argument.
+Paths provided in argument are relative to the dataset root, omitting a filename a with `""` will delete the folder provided via the path argument.
 For examples see below:

 To remove a single file specify the path with respect to the dataset root.